Vitim sculpin

 The Vitim sculpin (Cyphocottus megalops) is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
-This sculpin is endemic to Lake Baikal, Siberia.
+It is endemic to Lake Baikal, Siberia.
 It is known to dwell at a depth range of 140–370 metres, usually inhabiting the silty bottom at around 100 m.
 Males can reach a maximum total length of 16.5 centimetres.
 It can live for up to 9 years.